awsdocs/aws-codedeploy-user-guide/doc_source/deployments-rollback-and-redeploy.md

 c:\temp\d.bat
 ```

-Before the new deployment, AWS CodeDeploy will remove only the first two text files and the two script files, leaving the last two text files untouched:
+Before the new deployment, CodeDeploy will remove only the first two text files and the two script files, leaving the last two text files untouched:

 ```
 c:\temp\a.txt will be removed